 On June 19 every year, thousands of people across America — millions, more like it — come together to celebrate Juneteenth with parties and parades, prayer breakfasts and golf tournaments, cookouts and music.

-And on June 16, 2021, the House of Representatives voted 415-14 to make Juneteenth the 12th federal holiday, the Associated Press reported.
+And June 16, 2021, the House of Representatives voted 415-14 to make Juneteenth the 12th federal holiday.
 Earlier the Senate had unanimously approved this bill.
-President Joe Biden signed it into law on June 17 and federal workers got June 18 off, as June 19, 2021, is a Saturday.
-Juneteenth will be the first new federal holiday created since Martin Luther King Day in 1983.
+President Joe Biden signed it into law June 17, 2021, and federal workers got June 18 off, as June 19, 2021, was a Saturday.
+It was the first new federal holiday created since Martin Luther King Day in 1983.

 If you don't know what Juneteenth is, you're not alone.
 Not by a long shot.